Updated: January 5, 2022

 4. Your lifestyle

-If you are someone who works out a lot, sweats a lot, or goes swimming a lot, then you will need to wash your hair more often than someone who doesn’t.
+If you are someone who works out, sweats, or goes swimming a lot, then you will need to wash your hair more often than someone who doesn’t.

 If your hair feels fine, then don’t.